 How soon after exposure do symptoms appear?

-The symptoms generally appear 2 to 5 days after the exposure.
+The symptoms generally appear two to five days after the exposure.

 What is the treatment for campylobacteriosis?

-Most people infected with Campylobacter will recover on their own.
+Most people infected with Campylobacter will recover without treatment.
 Persons with diarrhea should drink plenty of fluids.
-Antibiotics are occasionally used to treat severe cases or to shorten the carrier phase, which may be important for food handlers, children in day care and health care workers.
-Since relapses occasionally occur, some physicians might treat mild cases with antibiotics to prevent a recurrence of symptoms.
+Antibiotics are sometimes used to treat severe cases, to prevent relapses, or to shorten the carrier phase in food handlers, children in day care and healthcare workers.
+Your doctor will decide whether antibiotics are necessary.

 - Wash hands before and after handling food, after toileting or diapering, and after handling animals.